influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/functions.md

 ### Description of Basic Syntax

 `POW(field_key, x)`
-Returns the logarithm of field values associated with the [field key](/influxdb/v1.6/concepts/glossary/#field-key) to the power of `x`.
+Returns the field values associated with the [field key](/influxdb/v1.6/concepts/glossary/#field-key) to the power of `x`.

 <!-- `POW(/regular_expression/, x)`
-Returns the logarithm of field values associated with each field key that matches the [regular expression](/influxdb/v1.6/query_language/data_exploration/#regular-expressions) to the power of `x`. -->
+Returns the field values associated with each field key that matches the [regular expression](/influxdb/v1.6/query_language/data_exploration/#regular-expressions) to the power of `x`. -->

 `POW(*, x)`
 Returns the field values associated with each field key in the [measurement](/influxdb/v1.6/concepts/glossary/#measurement) to the power of `x`.